 - 360° approach

 - coaching and mentoring activity

 - continuous professional development (CPD)

 - induction

 - inspection and audit reports

 - learning and development

-- · models and tools for performance management
+- models and tools for performance management

 - peer observation

 - performance management

 - performance outcome measures

 - personal development plans

 - policy and procedural development

 - quality improvement plans

 - self-evaluation cycle

 - self-assessment reports

 - strategic development plan

 - supervision and appraisal

 - team meeting

 - workforce development plan

-Theme 6: Safe ways of working, protection and risk
+Theme 6 Safe ways of working, protection and risk

-LMAC 8A: Safeguarding in adult care (F/650/1935)
+LMAC 8A Safeguarding in adult care (F/650/1935)

 Unit summary The aim of this unit is to provide learners with knowledge, understanding and skills in relation to safeguarding and protection in adult care.
 This unit addresses wider perspectives relating to safeguarding adults, such as mental capacity and restrictive practices.
-It also includes safeguarding in relation to adults and children and young people who may come into contact with the service.
-Assessment This unit is internally assessed, via a portfolio of evidence.
-Mandatory Achieved/not yet achieved Level 5 6 credits 50 GLH
+It also includes safeguarding in relation to adults and children and young people who may come into contact with the service. relation to a iduits and children and ye oung peopie wno ma ly come into cont act with the service.
+Assessment This unit is internally assessed via a portfolio of evidence.
+Mandatory Achieved/not yet Level 5 6 credits 50 GLH achieved